Hansome History, Family Crest & Coats of Arms

 - Origins Available:

 Hansome is a name that dates far back into the mists of early British history to the days of the Anglo-Saxon tribes.
-It is derived from the baptismal name for the son of John or Hans.
+It is derived from the baptismal name for the "son of Henry," or "the son of Heyn."

 "There are few traces of the name in the Hundred Rolls of 1273.
 The large business done between the English and Low Countries in the 14th century, however, made the foreign forms familiar, especially in counties like Yorkshire."